SirLynix/obs-kinect/README.md

 ## Why is it called a "green screen" even though there's no green involved

-I'm lacking a better name, being a developper implies I sucks at naming things.
+I'm lacking a better name, being a developper implies I suck at naming things.

 ## Why didn't you buy a real green screen instead of a Kinect?